-Customer engagement strategies: Create a strong content strategy
+2. Create a strong content strategy

 The second customer engagement strategy that can help to boost your e-commerce conversion is a strong content strategy.
 This includes product descriptions, blog, social media content, and product reviews.

-A. Product descriptions: You need a keyword optimized product description for your product/service.
+A. Product descriptions: You need a keyword-optimized product description for your product/service.
 Make sure you include the benefits and features that could attract visitors.
 Below is an example of a product description page from Zappos.

 B. Blog: Share informative and educative content on your blog.
-You can use it to educate your customers and tell them how your product can solve their problem.
+You can use it to educate your customers and tell them how your product can solve their problems.
 Blogging is an effective customer engagement strategy that most popular brands are using.